endless-sky/endless-sky/docs/readme-cmake.md

 The game's root directory, where your `git clone`d files reside, will be your starting point for compiling the game.

-Next you will need to install a couple of dependencies to build the game.
+Next, you will need to install a couple of dependencies to build the game.
 There are several different ways to build Endless Sky, depending on your operating system and preference.

 - [Windows](#windows)
 - [MacOS](#macos)